phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 when using an assistive device.

 The first step is to design the traversal order and categorization.
-Consult with the simulation designer to determine the order and placement of components in your simulation.
+Consult with the simulation designer to determine the order and placement of components in the simulation.
 When ready, order and placement are set with the `pdomOrder` option to Node.

 If `pdomOrder` is not specified, the default is the order in which children are added to a Node.